Exeos/BReversed/README.md

    "renamerString": The new name renamed objects (+ the index)

-  "transformers": list of transformers simpleName, for deobfuscation
+  "transformers": list of transformers last package  + simpleName, for deobfuscation
 ```

 https://user-images.githubusercontent.com/59488004/197333146-89ba82b3-da07-47c8-8b26-fd73a2094044.mp4